Understanding Task Representations in Neural Networks via Bayesian Ablation: Introduction

-Neural networks have long been used as tools for understanding human cognition \cite{rumelhart1986general}, from minimalist architectures with just 12 learnable weights \cite{cohen1990control} applied to cognitive control in the Stroop task \cite{stroop1935studies}, to large-scale language models such as GPT-3 \cite{achiam2023gpt} with 175 billion parameters that exhibit human-like cognitive biases and irregularities \cite{binz2023using, binz2024centaur, lampinen2024language, webb2023emergent}.
-As these models grow increasingly complex, however, their underlying representations and processes become more opaque, with mechanistic interpretation restricted to simpler architectures such as linear networks \cite{saxe2019mathematical} and attention-only transformers \cite{olsson2022context}.
-This challenge is particularly pronounced in interpreting latent representations of tasks, especially as language models approach limitless capacity for learning tasks and domains described in natural language \cite{bubeck2023sparks, yu2023skill}.
+Neural networks have long been used as tools for understanding human cognition \citep{rumelhart1986general}, from minimalist architectures with just 12 learnable weights \citep{cohen1990control} to large-scale language models such as GPT-5 \citep{openai_gpt5_system_card_2025} with over hundreds of billions of parameters that exhibit human-like cognitive biases and irregularities \citep{binz2023using, binz2024centaur, lampinen2024language, webb2023emergent}.
+As these models grow increasingly complex, however, their underlying representations and processes become more opaque, with mechanistic interpretation restricted to simpler architectures such as linear networks \citep{saxe2019mathematical} and attention-only transformers \citep{olsson2022context}.
+This challenge is pronounced in interpreting latent representations of tasks, especially as language models approach limitless capacity for learning tasks and domains described in natural language \citep{bubeck2023sparks, yu2023skill}.

+However, a key limitation of inspecting representational layers is that they provide only observational evidence, so causal claims require manipulation \citep{holland1986statistics}.
+Inspecting raw network activations provides only a snapshot of representations, mixing task-relevant and task-irrelevant variability \citep{belinkov2022probing} without revealing which elements are causally necessary for task success \citep{nam2025causalheadgating}.
+Thus, popular measures that rely on representational vectors such as Euclidean or cosine distances fail to distinguish between values that reflect task-relevant similarity and merely incidental values.
+Even direct manipulation of a set of representational units offers limited causal insight without assessing counterfactuals that test whether different representations could lead to similar outcomes \citep{pearl2009causality}.
+This becomes especially pronounced in the presence of higher-order dependencies when a behavioral disruption from one ablation can be reversed by applying a second concurrent ablation \citep{fakhar2022systematic}.